yogendratamang48/terraform-provider-mysql/README.md

 Files in dist should match whatever is provided.
 If they don't, consider reading https://words.filippo.io/reproducing-go-binaries-byte-by-byte/ or open an issue here.

+There is also experimental way to build everything in docker.
+I will try to use it every time, but I may skip it if it doesn't work.
+That should roughly match how I build the provider locally.

 Using the provider
 ----------------------